 We have 3 full-distance High power ranges in Phoenix, plus Tucson and shorter distances elsewhere.
 We have shoots monthly for experienced shooters as well as beginner-friendly 200yd shoots.
 All shoots are open to all shooters!
 We have Beginner’s training classes several times a year. email questions to firstname.lastname@example.org .

 Arizona is repeatedly ranked NUMBER ONE

 really should strive to have a number one service rifle team at the

-are consistently the best attended serious precision shooting event in
+are consistently the best attended serious precision shooting event

 the western hemisphere!